ROBOTICS ACADEMY · AGES 9–13

 • How sensors, decisions and autonomy actually work

-• The confidence to plan, build, debug and present
+• The confidence to plan, code, debug and present

 • The mindset of an engineer who solves real problems